SWFSC/eSDM/README.md

 Contact the authors for information about the paper describing this tool, which can be cited as (preferred):

 Woodman, S.M., Forney, K.A., Becker, E.A., DeAngelis, M.L., Hazen, E.L., Palacios, D.M., Redfern, J.V. (in press). eSDM: A tool for creating and exploring ensembles of predictions from species distribution and abundance models.
 Methods in Ecology and Evolution.

+See https://github.com/smwoodman/eSDM/tree/master/data-raw for code for creating applicable figures in the manuscript